Follow TV Tropes

 • Meaningful Name: "Kurenai Wataru" literally translates to "crimson going over", which reference to his gradual self discovery as a half-Fangire.

-• Nice Guy: Another reason why he can't just spit it out about his relationship with Mio to Taiga.
+• Nice Guy: Another reason why he can't just spit it out the hard truth to others.

 • No Social Skills: Early episodes showed him stuttering when talking to people who are not Kivat and Shizuka.
 He gets better after he gained more friends.

-• Oblivious to Love: A very small one, but Wataru doesn't ever actually notice the rare moments of Shizuka having feelings for him.
+• Oblivious to Love: Wataru doesn't ever actually notice the rare moments of Shizuka having feelings for him.
+The same goes for Mio, until outright learning the truth from her.

 • O.O.C.
-Is Serious Business: From the early start of the series, Wataru was very withdrawn and didn't want to get into battles, prefering to find peaceful solutions.
-However, when he discovers his new friend Kengo is being tricked by a Rhinoceros Fangire, who fools young people with dreams by acting as their manager then drain their life force and keep their treasured belongings as souvenirs, Wataru doesn't hesitate to fight back.
-He even declares that he would not forgive him.
+Is Serious Business: From the early start of the series, Wataru was very withdrawn and didn't want to get into battles, preferring to find peaceful solutions.
+However, when he discovers Kengo was tricked by the Rhinoceros Fangire, who manipulates young people by feeding them false hope for their dreams, Wataru doesn't hesitate to fight back.
+He even declares that he would not forgive the Fangire.

 • Parental Abandonment: Otoya died, at the earliest, before he was born.
-Maya had to leave him at Otoya's old mansion when he was around elementary age to keep him safe, as she was still a fugitive from the Fangire hierarchy, not to mention to hide him, being a Dhampyr, and therefore, living proof of betrayal and taboo.
+Maya had to leave him at Otoya's old mansion when he was around elementary age to keep him safe, given the circumstances.

 • Parent-Child Team: Teamed up with Otoya/Dark Kiva to defeat King in 1986.